Free Church of England: Relationships

 FCE bishops have attended the enthronements of George Carey, Rowan Williams and Justin Welby as Archbishops of Canterbury.
-Since 2013, the Free Church of England has been in dialogue with the conservative Old Catholic Churches of the Union of Scranton for a time.
+Since 2013, the Free Church of England has been in dialogue with the conservative Old Catholics of the Union of Scranton; former FCE Deacon Calvin Robinson sought ordination in the Union of Scranton's Nordic Catholic Church while minister-in-charge at the FCE's Christ Church, Harlesden.

 Anglican realignment

 The FCE has been involved in the realignments within the Anglican Communion.
-In 2009 the Church was represented at the launch of the Fellowship of Confessing Anglicans (UK & Ireland), the local expression of the GAFCON movement inaugurated the previous year in Jerusalem.
-In October 2013, the Bishop Primus John Fenwick attended the second Global Anglican Future Conference (GAFCON 2) in Nairobi.
-He has been consulted in the restructuring of GAFCON UK (the successor body to the Fellowship of Confessing Anglicans (UK & Ireland)) under the leadership of Bishop Andy Lines, the ACNA Missionary Bishop endorsed by the GAFCON Primates.
+In 2009 the church was represented at the launch of the Fellowship of Confessing Anglicans (UK and Ireland), the local expression of the Global Anglican Future Conference (GAFCON) movement inaugurated the previous year in Jerusalem.
+The FCE has been represented at the subsequent GAFCON Conferences – Nairobi (2013), Jerusalem (2018) and Kigali (2023).
+Its bishops are members of the GAFCON GBE Bishops’ Forum and the Bishop Primus is a member of the GAFCON GBE Regional Council.

-In February 2016, Foley Beach, Archbishop of the Anglican Church in North America, signed an instrument declaring the Anglican Church in North America to be in full communion with the Free Church of England, and recognising 'their congregations, clergy, and sacraments, while pledging to work together for the proclamation of the Good News of Jesus Christ and the making of his disciples throughout the world'.
-Archbishop Beach's declaration was ratified by the Provincial Council of the ACNA in June 2016.
+In February 2016, Foley Beach, Archbishop of the Anglican Church in North America, signed an Instrument declaring the Anglican Church in North America to be in full communion with the Free Church of England, and recognising "their congregations, clergy, and sacraments, while pledging to work together for the proclamation of the Good News of Jesus Christ and the making of his disciples throughout the world".
+Archbishop Beach's declaration was ratified by the provincial council of the ACNA in June 2016.

-In June 2017, Archbishop Beach attended the annual Convocation of the Free Church of England and a special service to mark the 90th anniversary of the union of the original Free Church of England with the UK branch of the Reformed Episcopal Church.
-Also in 2017 the Free Church of England hosted three 'Anglican Unity Fora' in an attempt to bring together orthodox Anglicans in a common witness in the UK.
-That now continues under the umbrella of the re-structured GAFCON UK.
-In June 2018 a delegation of seven FCE members (including two bishops) attended GAFCON III, in Jerusalem.